 There are a large number of companies developing or marketing treatments for cancer, including many major pharmaceutical and biotechnology companies.
 These treatments consist both of small molecule drug products, such as traditional chemotherapy, as well as novel immunotherapies.
-For example, a number of multinational companies as well as large biotechnology companies, are developing programs for the targets that we are exploring for our BTC programs, including Pfizer (formerly Seagen, acquired by Pfizer in December 2023) which has a marketed Nectin-4 antibody-drug conjugate.
-Furthermore, many companies are developing programs for CD137 or CD137 bi-specific antibodies or antibody fragments.
+For example, a number of multinational companies as well as biotechnology companies are developing programs for the targets that we are exploring for our BTC programs, including, but not limited to, Pfizer Inc. (formerly Seagen, acquired by Pfizer Inc. in December 2023) which has a marketed Nectin-4 antibody-drug conjugate, Eli Lilly and Company, Corbus Pharmaceutical Holdings, Inc. and Mabwell Therapeutics, Inc. Furthermore, many companies are developing programs for CD137 or CD137 bi-specific antibodies or antibody fragments.